 AB 9: An employee who claims discrimination, harassment, and/or retaliation under the FEHA must first file a verified complaint with the Department of Fair Employment and Housing before filing a civil claim in court.
 Starting in 2020, an expanded statute of limitations for such claims will take effect and employers may find themselves having to defend against discrimination/harassment/retaliation lawsuits four years from the alleged occurrence.

 SB 142: Labor Code §1030 requires all employers to provide a reasonable amount break time to allow nursing mothers to express breast milk.
 While employers are currently required to provide employees a lactation room, other than a bathroom, that is close to the employee’s work area, SB 142 adds that the employee be provided access to a sink with running water and a refrigerator in close proximity to the employee’s workplace and mandates that the lactation room must (1) be safe, clean, and free of hazardous materials; (2) contain a surface to place a breast pump and personal items; (3) contain a place to sit; and (4) have access to electricity or alternate devices.
 If a multipurpose room is used for lactation and other uses, lactation must take precedence over other uses.
 A failure to provide lactation accommodation is deemed to be a violation of Labor Code §226.7, entitling the employee an additional hour of pay at the employer’s regular rate of pay.
 SB 142 also contains an anti-retaliation provision and requires employers to develop and implement a lactation accommodation policy.

-If you have any questions regarding the issues raised in this client alert, please contact your Labor and Employment counsel at Smith, Gambrell & Russell, LLP.
+If you have any questions regarding the new California employment laws, please contact your Labor and Employment Counsel at Smith, Gambrell & Russell, LLP.